tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 ### Key Takeaways

-- **Simplicity of Integration:** The integration of gRPC with Tailcall is not only seamless but also enhances the overall capability of your system to handle high-performance and efficient data composition.
+- **Simplicity of Integration:** The integration of gRPC with Tailcall seamlessly enhances the overall capability of your system to handle high-performance and efficient data composition.
 - **Scalability and Performance:** By leveraging the power of gRPC along with Tailcall, we've laid a foundation for building scalable and high-performing distributed systems.

 ### Next Steps